subugoe/typo3-find/README.md

 In case the Solr version is lower than 8, the setting `plugin.tx_find.settings.luceneMatchVersion` has to be set to the major version that is used (for instance 6 or 7).
-By default this is set to 8 and affects a magic query prefix (see https://lucene.apache.org/solr/guide/6_6/the-extended-dismax-query-parser.html#TheExtendedDisMaxQueryParser-Usingthe_magicfields__val_and_query_).
+By default, this is set to 8 and affects a magic query prefix (see https://lucene.apache.org/solr/guide/6_6/the-extended-dismax-query-parser.html#TheExtendedDisMaxQueryParser-Usingthe_magicfields__val_and_query_).

 ### The search form